Special offer

 With this in mind, your HR staff may feel that it is particularly useful to use a recruitment consultant when you are looking for a candidate to fill an executive or highly specialised role.
 This is because some roles may be harder to fill if they require skills that are less common on the job market.

 Recruitment consultants can be an asset when seeking to fill a role, potentially saving you time and money, especially if your business has a limited HR team.
-If you decide to take this approach, good communication with the recruitment agency is key to making the process a success.
+If you decide to take this approach, good communication with the recruitment agency help make the process a success.